h3po/prometheus-dmarc_srg_exporter/readme.md

 ## Example metrics

 The only metric this exporter purposefully creates is `dmarc_srg_reports_total`.
 The prometheus-client library exports some other useful data such as memory usage.
-The `*_created` metrics are timestamps of when the counter with the specific labelset was created, they cannot be turned off (but you may exclude them from scrapes via your scrape config) - see [client_python issue #438](https://github.com/prometheus/client_python/issues/438)

 ```
 # HELP python_gc_objects_collected_total Objects collected during gc